Breakthrough Prizes in science, math earn winners $3 million each

 SAN FRANCISCO Academia doesn't usually bring rich financial rewards.

 But that changed Sunday for recipients of a record 12 Breakthrough Prizes, the award created two years ago by Russian billionaire venture capitalist Yuri Milner, Facebook founder Mark Zuckerberg, Google co-founder Sergey Brin and other tech industry luminaries.
-Each prize is worth $3 million, almost three times the cash a Nobel Prize winner receives.
+Each prize is worth $3 million(1.89 million pound), almost three times the cash a Nobel Prize winner receives.

 This year is the first to honor mathematicians.
 Five won for work ranging from algebraic geometry to analytic number theory.
 In future, just one prize a year will go to a mathematician, organizers say; the large number Sunday celebrates the inaugural year for math.